insidesherpa/JPMC-tech-task-1/README.markdown

 Open http://localhost:3000 to view the app in the browser.
 The page will reload if you make edits.

 <h2>Run</h2>
-To start the server (this will create random market called 'test.csv' in your working directory if one does not already exist):
+To start the server, run

 	python server.py

+this will create random market called 'test.csv' in your working directory if one does not already exist.

-To start the example client:
+To start the example client, run:

 	python client.py

-To unit test the example client:
+To unit test the example client, run:
 	python client_test.py

 <h2>API Examples</h2>